“Joyful and lively color is important because it is upbeat and can transform your mood and lift your spirits.

 6. The Royals

-King Charles III of England will be crowned in May, and floral designers predict that thelily of the valley — a favorite among the royals for several decades — will be trending on this side of the Atlantic as a result.
+King Charles III of England was crowned last May, and floral designers predict that the lily of the valley — a favorite among the royals for several decades — will be trending on this side of the Atlantic as a result.

 “This white bloom symbolizes love, motherhood, and purity,” Ghitelman notes.
 “It was featured in the Queen’s coronation bouquet in 1953 and was included in Kate Middleton’s wedding bouquet when she married Prince William.”